rashmi-web-developer/imageUpload/README.md

 # imageUpload
-Code for image and video upload with thumb in php
+Code for image and video upload with thumb in php using codeigniter framwork

 # Below steps follow for the upload any type of image or video with the creating multiple size of thumbnail image